 If your kids are older on the other hand, but will most likely not ever be able to manage the money, the trustee can hold the money in trust for the child’s lifetime and distribute it as needed.

-There are many ways in which your kids can inherit their share.
+There are many ways in which your kids can inherit their share from a childrens Trust.
 Here are a few ideas:

 - Lump-sum – if you know your kid is extremely responsible and will use the money for good instead of for evil.